hotdogee/portfolio/src/articles/en/google-cloud-summit-taipei-2024-ctf.md

 ![... and some impressive Google-colored treats!](https://res.cloudinary.com/hanlin-portfolio/image/upload/v1748948138/google-summit-24-colorful-cupcakes-dessert_t8nflr.jpg)_... and some impressive Google-colored treats!_

 Events like the Google Cloud Summit are invaluable for staying at the forefront of technology, networking with peers, and putting skills to the test.
-I’m already looking forward to applying the sharpened skills and new knowledge gained to future engineering projects and research.
+I'm already looking forward to applying the sharpened skills and new knowledge gained to future engineering projects and research.

 ![Google Cloud pins](https://res.cloudinary.com/hanlin-portfolio/image/upload/v1748948130/google-summit-24-assorted-google-badges-swag_potxtl.jpg)